Lord Byron’s “Giaour – A Fragment of a Turkish Tale”

 “One of the first poems the vampire features in is by Lord Byron.
 It’s a poem called The Giaour (a Turkish word for an infidel or nonbeliever).

-“At one point the giaour is cursed by his enemy to become a vampire and to prey and feed on his descendents.”
+“At one point the giaour is cursed by his enemy to become a vampire and to prey and feed on his descendants.”

-The poem goes: “Bur first, on earth as Vampire sent, Thy corse shall from its tomb be rent: Then ghastly haunt thy native place, And suck the blood of all thy race.”
+The poem goes: “Bur first, on earth as Vampire sent, Thy corpse shall from its tomb be rent: Then ghastly haunt thy native place, And suck the blood of all thy race.”

 “At this stage the vampire in Byron’s poem and in English literature is more a zombie figure.
 He comes out of the ground and he eats those around him and then goes back into the ground.
 He can’t wander far from his place of birth and his family.”